ChumaMqeke/ChumaMqeke/README.md

 <h1 align="center">Hi 👋, I'm Chuma Mqeke</h1>
-<h3 align="center">Hello there!
+<h3>Hello there!
 I'm Chuma Mqeke</h3>, <p>An enthusiastic software developer eager to embark on my coding journey.
 Fueled by my passion for programming and the prospect of making a meaningful impact, I'm excited to dive into a junior software role.
 Whether it's a junior software position or freelance projects, I bring dedication, adaptability, and a hunger for success to every endeavor.</p>
 <p>Proficient in developing dynamic and responsive websites, creating intuitive user interfaces with Figma, and leveraging React as a robust framework, I'm committed to continuous learning and problem-solving.
 If you're in search of a motivated team player with fresh ideas and a strong work ethic, let's connect and build something awesome together! ✨ You can reach out to me here on GitHub or connect via LinkedIn (www.linkedin.com/in/chuma-mqeke).</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chumamqeke&label=Profile%20views&color=0e75b6&style=flat" alt="chumamqeke" /> </p>